Bioethics Center Scholars

 Gregory E. Kaebnick is a Research Scholar at The Hastings Center, as well as the Director of the Editorial Department and editor of the Hastings Center Report and Bioethics Forum.
 He is interested in the kinds of values that figure in thinking about new biotechnology and particularly in the way people think about nature and human nature.
 This work has evolved out of earlier work on the nature and status of moral values and the structure of moral deliberation.
 Dr. Kaebnick is currently leading The Hastings Center research project titled “The Ideal of Nature: Appeals to Nature in Debates about Biotechnology and the Environment.”
 In “Genetic Ties and the Future of the Family,” he explored the ramifications of genetic paternity testing for the parent-child relationship.
 In the recently concluded “Crafting Tools for Public Conversation about Behavioral Genetics,” he addressed the implications of behavioral genetics for human freedom.
 He received his PhD (1998) and MS (1994) in philosophy from the University of Minnesota and his BA in religion from Swarthmore College.

-Bonnie Kaplan is a Lecturer at the Yale Center for Medical Informatics, (School of Medicine), the Ethics, Politics, & Economics undergraduate program, and Yale College.
-She has been active in medical informatics since working on her doctorate in the history of science while also writing clinical computer applications at academic medical centers.
-It is during that time that she began to study people’s reactions to computer information technology.
-When consulting for universities, government agencies, and industry, she focuses on ways that information technology in health care relates to social, organizational, professional, and personal norms, goals, values, and identities.
-All involve interesting ethical issues.
-In looking at how people react to and interact with information technologies, and why they do so, she faces both the ethics of her own research and the implications of common practices in medicine and medical informatics.
-She has published and given keynote conference talks and colloquia on: ethical and social concerns pertaining to new home care automated systems; assistive interactive robotics, such as when robots are developed to help care for stroke patients at home; longitudinal electronic health records; and other telehealth and telemedicine technologies.
-She is a Fellow of the American College of Medical Informatics and has chaired the International Medical Informatics Association’s Working Group on Organizational and Social Issues for many years.
-She is currently chair of both the Ethical, Legal, and Social Issues Working Group and the People and Organizational Issues Working Group of the American Medical Informatics Association.
-She continues to teach both on-line and face-to-face as Clinical Professor of Biomedical and Health Information Sciences at the University of Illinois/Chicago and experiences first-hand ways in which on-line teaching is different from in-person teaching.
+Bonnie Kaplan PhD, FACMI, is a Lecturer in Medical Informatics at the Yale School of Medicine, a Yale Interdisciplinary Center for Bioethics Center Scholar, a Faculty Fellow of the Information Society Project at the Yale Law School, and affiliate faculty of the Program for Bioethics at the Yale School of Medicine.
+She has taught undergraduate through post-doctoral and professional courses in business, medical, nursing, and arts and sciences programs, as well as on-line graduate and certificate courses in biomedical and nursing informatics.
+Her research and consulting focuses on ways that information technology in health care relates to social, legal, organizational, professional, and personal norms, goals, values, ethics, and identities.
+In looking at how people react to and interact with information technologies, and why they do so, she faces both the ethics of her own research and the implications of common practices in health care and medical informatics.
+She has published and given keynote conference talks and colloquia on ethical and social concerns pertaining to: new home care automated systems; assistive interactive robotics; longitudinal electronic health records; health information technology and end of life care; telehealth and telemedicine technologies; privacy; and other legal and ethical issues.
+She is a Fellow of the American College of Medical Informatics and chaired the International Medical Informatics Association’s Working Group on Organizational and Social Issues for many years.
+She is past chair of both the Ethical, Legal, and Social Issues Working Group and the People and Organizational Issues Working Group of the American Medical Informatics Association.
+At the Yale Interdisciplinary Center for Bioethics, she was a founding chair of the Research Working Group on Technology and Ethics and ran its monthly speaker series for five years.
+Also at Yale, she founded and chairs the Whitney Humanities Center Working Group on Science, Technology, and Utopian Visions.
+Dr. Kaplan is a recipient of the American Medical Informatics Association President's Award and a Fellow of the American College of Medical Informatics.
+She earned her interdisciplinary BA at Cornell University in mathematics and computer science and her MA and PhD from the University of Chicago in history of science.
+Her doctoral dissertation concerned the development of medical informatics and its relationship with health care policy.

 Susan Kopp is Professor of Health Sciences in the Veterinary Technology Program at LaGuardia Community College (CUNY), where she teaches companion animal nursing, pharmacology, ethics, and a class on animal shelters .
 She holds a BS in biochemistry from Virginia Tech, a doctor of veterinary medicine from Purdue University, and completed course work in religious studies at the Instituto Internazionale Mystici Corporis in Loppiano, Italy.
 Her clinical interests focused on shelter medicine and later, as chief veterinarian for the New York City animal shelter system, in related fields of veterinary public health and the human-animal bond.
 At LaGuardia since 2000 and director of the veterinary technology program from 2002 to 2007, Susan is a recipient of the New York State Humane Association Award for Exemplary Veterinary Service.
 She lectured nationally on shelter medical care and, more recently, presented at Association of Veterinary Technician Educators’ national conferences on student disability issues and enhancement of student learning.
 She is beginning scholarly work on the interdisciplinary implications of recent findings on animal pain and is interested in the relationship between religion and animals.
 As co-convener of the Center’s Animal Ethics study group, she feels that greater emphasis on the interconnectedness of humans, non-human animals, and nature can have profoundly positive effects on societal views towards all living beings and on the ecological crisis facing today’s world.
 Susan is a 2004 recipient of the Eileen Egan Award for outstanding journalism, and contributes regularly to the magazine of the Focolare Movement, Living City.